HNC Construction Management (HTQ)

 Are there any links with industry and university?

-To inform the curriculum design, the lecturers have strong working relationships with a construction based steering group making sure that course content is relevant and current.
-Furthermore, the construction team at Warrington & Vale Royal college have strong connections to both local and nationwide employers such as Caddick Construction (NW) Ltd, MJS Engineering Consultants Ltd, SN Estimation Services Ltd and Byrne Civil Solutions.
+To inform the curriculum design, tutors have strong working relationships with a construction based steering group making sure that course content is relevant and current.
+Furthermore, the construction team at Warrington & Vale Royal college have strong connections to both local and nationwide employers such as Caddick Construction (NW) Ltd, MJS Engineering Consultants Ltd, SN Estimation Services Ltd, and Byrne Civil Solutions.

 Why should I choose to study the course at Warrington & Vale Royal College?

-The HNC Construction Management is part of our brand-new Construction & Civil Engineering Academy (CCEA), providing you with access to all of the latest construction technologies.
+As a HNC Construction Management student, you will study in our brand-new Construction & Civil Engineering Academy (CCEA), providing you with access to all of the latest construction technologies.
 We have highly experienced staff who will support you as you develop the essential skills needed to flourish in future progression opportunities.

 Studying HNC Construction Management provides access to higher level education, such as the completion of a degree or undertaking a higher level apprenticeship, and is typically timetabled over two days per week to provide flexibility undertaking work experience and managing employment commitments.
 It is expected that students will complete work outside of the classroom for assignments an independent research. Â